-Pretty in pink: Tokyo leads Japan as sakura cherry flowers blossom earlier than before
+Tokyo expected to be mainland Japan’s earliest bloomer in sakura season

-TOKYO – Tokyo is poised to buck historical trends and become the first area on mainland Japan where the famous sakura cherry blossom flowers and enters full bloom.
+TOKYO – Tokyo is poised to buck historical trends and become the first area on mainland Japan where the famous sakura (cherry blossoms) flower and enter full bloom.

 In fact, the ephemeral flower, which lasts about two weeks and heralds the dawn of spring, is blooming earlier than before across the country due to global warming.